open-component-model/ocm/docs/ocm/README.md

 existing, common storage backend, like the OCI Registries.

 Layer 3 defines how the elements of layer 1 are mapped to various storage technologies.
-The border between a client tool and a storage backend , and therefore the interoperability layer, is typically the API of the storage backend.
+The border between a client tool and a storage backend, and therefore the interoperability layer, is typically the API of the storage backend.

 This avoids the need for a dedicated OCM server infrastructure.
 Client code